adipandas/multi-object-tracker/README.md

 6. [YOLO v3](https://pjreddie.com/media/files/papers/YOLOv3.pdf)

 Use the caffemodel zoo from the reference [4,5] mentioned above to vary the CNN models and Play around with the codes.

+***Suggestion**: If you are looking for Speed, go for SSD-mobilenet.
+If you are looking for accurracy and speed go with YOLO.
+The best way is to train and fine tune your models on your dataset.*